Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Spacetime curvature

-Note that this expression relates the spacetime curvature $R$ to the reduced Planck constant $\hbar$ explicitly through the parameter $\epsilon$.
-Next, suppose that the density $\rho$ is approximated by a Gaussian profile $\rho=\rho_0\exp\left\{-r^2/2\sigma^2\right\}$, where $\rho_0$ is a positive real constant and $\sigma$ a positive length parameter characterizing the spatial dimension of the particle.
+Note that this expression relates the spacetime curvature $R$ to the fluid density $\rho$ and the reduced Planck constant $\hbar$ through the parameter $\epsilon$.
+Next, suppose that the density $\rho$ is approximated by a Gaussian profile $\rho=\rho_0\exp\left\{-r^2/2\sigma^2\right\}$, where $\rho_0$ is a positive real constant and $\sigma$ a positive length parameter characterizing the spatial dimension of the fluid.
 Then,